 The Lancaster County Chamber's Annual Meeting is the 'don't miss' event of the year.
 Conducted each January, new officers are recognized, along with the announcement of our Small Business of the Year, our Lancaster County Volunteer of the Year, and our Citizenship and Service Award recipient.
-The event includes a 'WINE & STEIN' reception and live band.
+The event includes a reception and live music.
 Several awards are presented at the annual event including Small Business of the Year, Volunteer of the Year, and the Citizenship and Service Awards.

 The annual 'Rub of the Green' Golf tournament and special Business After Hours/Awards Presentation are a fall highlight for area golfers.
 The Chamber classic is sponsored by Founders Federal Credit Union with the Business After Hours follows the tournament's conclusion.
 Golf REGISTRATION FORM